richeney/capgemini/README.md

 ## Issue

 The default restore in place create the timestemped versions of the os and data disks, and then disk swaps the VM.
-Declarative systems such as ARM templates, Ansible and Terraform will see these as changes and could revert the disk attachment back to the original.
+Declarative systems such as ARM templates, Ansible and Terraform will see these as changes and would revert the disk attachment back to the original if that terraform plan is then applied.

 ## Suggestion